tiepdotme/samwize.com/_posts/2017-02-23-why-i-avoid-developing-app-idea-for-friends.markdown

 > "I have a great idea for an app.
 How about we work together?"

-I am genuinely happy they are thinking about creating something -- be it creating something they want, or making a business out of it.
+I am genuinely happy that they are thinking about creating something they want, or making a business out of it.

 But often, all I can do for them is: